 Determine from the facility licensee if any licensed operator did not pass a biennial requalification written examination or annual requalification operating test required by 10 CFR 55.59(a)(2) since the last NRC biennial inspection.
 If examination failure did occur, select one or more licensed operators who failed an examination, and review records which indicate that the operator(s): (1) received remedial training, (2) was (were) re-examined, and (3) passed their re-examination(s).

 Review a sample (approximately 10 percent) of licensed operator medical records, including any medical records maintained in the regional office’s Part 55 docket system.
 Approximately 50 percent of this sample, should include licensed operators whose licenses contain medical restrictions.
-Determine which version of Regulatory Guide 1.134, “Medical Evaluation of Licensed Personnel at Nuclear Power Plants,” and the associated version of ANSI/ANS-3.4, “Medical Certification and Monitoring of Personnel Requiring Operator Licenses for Nuclear Power Plants,” that the facility licensee has committed to.
+Determine which version of Regulatory Guide (RG) 1.134, “Medical Evaluation of Licensed Personnel at Nuclear Power Plants,” and the associated version of ANSI/ANS-3.4, “Medical Certification and Monitoring of Personnel Requiring Operator Licenses for Nuclear Power Plants,” that the facility licensee has committed to.

 In performing this review, check that: